MarioRuiz/nice_hash/README.md

 Many other features coming to Hash class like the methods 'bury' or select_key, access the keys like methods: my_hash.my_key.other_key.
 You will be able to generate thousands of different hashes just declaring one and test easily APIs based on JSON for example.

+You can also parse and filter a json string very easily.

 To generate the strings following a pattern take a look at the documentation for string_pattern gem: https://github.com/MarioRuiz/string_pattern

 ## Installation